If you always struggle to come up with a unique gift idea for Mother’s Day, here are our top six (6) gardening gifts for practical mums:

 Flowers and Mother’s Day go hand-in-hand, but rather than purchasing a bouquet from the florist, why not purchase her a living bouquet that will last for weeks…….
 Best of all, she might get a flower display more than once!

 Ten (10) Living Colour Bouquets for Mother’s Day:

 5. Indoor Plants

-Adding plants to indoor spaces not only lifts a space visually, but research shows that indoor plants reduce stress and negative mood states in an office environment by 60%.
-Can you imagine what an indoor plant will do for mum!
+Adding plants to indoor spaces not only lifts a space visually but reduces stress and negative mood states in an office environment by 60%.
+Can you imagine what an indoor plant will do for Mum?

 Here are two articles that you might find useful when deciding on an indoor plant: